anushka192001/Smart-Multilingual-Meetings-Lectures-Assistant/README.md

 Key features:

+- chatbot to answer queries regarding the meetings or lectures.
 - frontend is implemented in react.js framwork.
 - **Transcribe almost any audio/video file with high accuracy using Whisper model **
 - **Summarize transcripts** using [OpenAI LLMs](https://openai.com/blog/openai-api/)